House mouse: Taxonomy and subspecies

 Many more subspecies' names have been given to house mice, but these are now regarded as synonyms of the five subspecies.
 Some populations are hybrids of different subspecies, including the Japanese house mouse (M. m. molossinus).
+A notable region of hybridization is a region in general Europe where M. m. domesticus and M. m. musculus are often found to hybridize.
+However, male hybrid mice typically experience hybrid sterility, which maintains reproductive separation between the two subspecies.

 Chromosomal races

 The standard species karyotype is composed of 40 chromosomes.
 Within Western Europe there are numerous populations – chromosomal races – with a reduced chromosome count arising from Robertsonian fusion.

+Evolution

+Suzuki et al., 2013 confirms the theory that M. musculus originates in Southwestern Asia and identifies 5 subspecies and their origins: musculus in northern Eurasia, castaneus in India and Southeast Asia, a previously unknown subspecies from Nepal, domesticus in western Europe, and gentilulus in Yemen.

+A recent study using 89 whole-genome sequences revealed that the modern day M. m. castaneus emerged from an ancestral M. musculus population in Indian subcontinent some time around 700 kya.
+From there, this ancestral population migrated to Iran around 360 kya to form M. m. domesticus and then to Afghanistan around 260 kya to form M. m. musculus.

 Behavior

 House mice usually run, walk, or stand on all fours, but when eating, fighting, or orienting themselves, they rear up on their hind legs with additional support from the tail – a behavior known as "tripoding".
 Mice are good jumpers, climbers, and swimmers, and are generally considered to be thigmotactic, i.e. usually attempt to maintain contact with vertical surfaces.

 Mice are mostly crepuscular or nocturnal; they are averse to bright lights.
 The average sleep time of a captive house mouse is reported to be 12.5 hours per day.
 They live in a wide variety of hidden places near food sources, and construct nests from various soft materials.
-Mice are territorial, and one dominant male usually lives together with several females and young.
+Mice are territorial, and one dominant male usually lives together with several females and young mice.
 Dominant males respect each other's territories and normally enter another's territory only if it is vacant.
 If two or more males are housed together in a cage, they often become aggressive unless they have been raised together from birth.

 House mice primarily feed on plant matter, but are omnivorous.
 They eat their own faeces to acquire nutrients produced by bacteria in their intestines.
 House mice, like most other rodents, do not vomit.

 Mice are generally afraid of rats which often kill and eat them, a behavior known as muricide.
 Despite this, free-living populations of rats and mice do exist together in forest areas in New Zealand, North America, and elsewhere.
 House mice are generally poor competitors and in most areas cannot survive away from human settlements in areas where other small mammals, such as wood mice, are present.
 However, in some areas (such as Australia), mice are able to coexist with other small rodent species.